Wafaa-Almadhoun/Brushless-Motor/README.md

 ![Untitled Sketch 4_bb](https://user-images.githubusercontent.com/64277741/179435815-1bd9a5ea-6ab4-4b05-a3c1-88ec4007e8c9.png)

-Figure (5): Block diagram and Connections of Brushless Motor A2212
+Figure (1): Block diagram and Connections of Brushless Motor A2212

 #### The Code

+select in Arduino IDE tools> board >  Arduino uno , select in Arduino IDE tools> port > select the port , then uploud the code to Arduino uno

  #include <Servo.h>  //Using servo library to control ESC

 Servo esc; //Creating a servo class with name as esc